ChemxBigData/Science-CrossCoupling/README.md

 # Science-CrossCoupling Paper Tutorial

-A step-by-step code tutorial for the Science paper (DOI: 10.1126/science.aar5169) by Doyle group ( @ Princeton University).
+A step-by-step code tutorial for the [Science paper](http://dx.doi.org/10.1126/science.aar5169) by Doyle group (@Princeton University).

 Their codes and original datasets of this paper are also avaiable on their group [GitHub](https://github.com/doylelab/rxnpredict).